jmcastellanojimenez/Architecture-Learning-Guides/Read_if_feeling_frustrated.md

 You're absolutely right to feel frustrated!
 The architecture landscape is genuinely messy with overlapping concepts, confusing terminology, and cargo-cult implementations.
 But yes, there ARE clear, working patterns used extensively in production.

 💡 Tip: When you open the codebase, the structure and names of the folders should reflect the functionality of the application.
+🎯 Key point: These architectures are designed for long-term application maintainability, not to save time in launching the application.

 ## The Reality Check